The Quest for the Best Beaches in Sardinia

 Costa Rei

-Costa Rei, on Sardinia’s southeastern coast, is one of the island’s most popular beaches thanks to its convenient location and wide range of amenities.
-The long stretch of white sand and clear water make it perfect for swimming, sunbathing, and windsurfing.
-If you get sick of the sand, there are also plenty of restaurants, bars, and shops nearby.
+Costa Rei, on Sardinia’s southeastern coast, is one of the most popular island’s beaches thanks to its convenient location and wide range of amenities.
+The long stretch of the white sand beach and clear water make it perfect for swimming, sunbathing, and windsurfing.
+If you get sick of the sandy beaches, there are also plenty of restaurants, beach bars, and shops nearby.

 Sardinia is home to some of the most beautiful beaches in Europe—and possibly in the world!
 It’s no wonder that Sardinia is a beach-lover’s paradise.